 Identify successful patterns

-- Best-performing AI Shorts – Focus on successful patterns
+Best-performing AI Tools – Focus on successful patterns

 Improve underperformers

-- Low-run AI Shorts – Improve descriptions, add portfolio images
+Low-run AI Tools – Improve descriptions, add portfolio images

-- Outdated AI Shorts – Update content or retire inactive ones
+Outdated AI Tools – Update content or retire inactive ones

-- Technical issues – Fix AI Shorts with high failure rates
+Technical issues – Fix AI Tools with high failure rates

-- Demand analysis – Create AI Shorts similar to successful ones
+Demand analysis – Create new AI Tools similar to successful ones

 Using analytics data